-Read, understand and follow all instructions on the machine and in the manual(s) before operating this unit.
+- Read, understand and follow all instructions on the machine and in the manual(s) before operating this unit.
 Be thoroughly familiar with the controls and the proper use of the equipment.
-Know how to stop the unit and disengage the controls quickly.
+Know how to stop the unit and disengage the controls quickly. - Never allow children to operate the equipment.
+Never allow adults to operate the equipment without proper instruction.

-- Never allow children to operate the equipment.
-Never allow adults to operate the equipment without proper instruction - Keep the area of operation clear of all persons, particularly small children. - Exercise caution to avoid slipping or falling.
+- Keep the area of operation clear of all persons, particularly small children. - Exercise caution to avoid slipping or falling, especially when operating the snow thrower in reverse.